strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 ```

 We can see that this partition has a bunch of segments here.
-Thanks to the aggressive topic configuration, you can repeat the command just few minutes later and you should see that despite our topic having very long retention, the old segments are gone and new segments took their place:
+Thanks to the aggressive topic configuration, we can repeat the command just few minutes later and see that despite our topic having very long retention, the old segments are gone and new segments took their place:

 ```
 $ kubectl exec -ti my-cluster-broker-0 -- ls -l /var/lib/kafka/data-0/kafka-log0/tiered-storage-test-0/